Kourtney Kardashian and Ex Scott Disick Celebrate Mason Disick's Bar Mitzvah at Party With Family - NewsBreak

 Jordyn Woods Denies Shading Kylie Jenner in Video About Natural Lips

+Watch: Jordyn Woods Denies Shading Kylie Jenner on TikTok.
 Jordyn Woods is not keeping up with the TikTok rumors.
-The FrstPlace founder is clarifying her recent post about natural lips after followers suggested she was making a subtle jab at former BFF...
+The FrstPlace founder is clarifying her recent post about natural lips after followers suggested she was making a subtle jab at former BFF Kylie Jenner.
+In a video shared to TikTok in mid-December, Jordyn listened to The Weeknd's track "Party Monster," displaying her pout as he sings the line "Angelina, lips like Angelina."
+The model then captioned the post, "Thank you mom & dad for these genetics."

 Chrissy Teigen Has a Message for Critics Who Think She’s Been "Pregnant Forever"